Automatic gearbox - Geartronic*

 No gear is engaged and the engine can be started.
 Apply the parking brake if the car is stationary with the gear selector in N position.

-To be able to move the gear selector from N to other gear positions, the brake pedal must be depressed and the remote control key must be in key position II.
+In order to be able to move the gear selector from N to another gear position, the brake pedal must be depressed and key position must be II, see Key positions - functions at different levels.

 Drive position - D